 The duration of control phases, including those from incomplete sessions, varied from 0.5 to 3 hours.
 Owing to regular visits of birds in these control conditions (ranging from 1 to 12 per hour per individual), we could record multiple visits of focal individuals, on average of 6 visits per individual (range 2-18).
 For experimental phases, we kept recording until all visitors observed during the preceding control phase returned to the feeders, resulting in an average of 3 visits per individual during this phase (range: 1-7).
 The control phase was performed always before the experimental one as doing so we could ensure recruitment of individuals to both phases.
 The presence of the bullet ant on their very first encounter with the feeders in a given day might preclude birds to explore the resource.
 To mitigate the potentially negative effect of bullet ant exposure on the frequency of visits, we performed the sessions with 2-3 days gap in between.
 For all these practical reasons, we could not randomize treatments and controls phases.
-The fixed sequence of the experiment phases could bias results on foraging efficiency if that would decrease over the time of experiment session (e.g. due to satiation effect over the whole experiment duration).
-To adress this concern, we analysed foraging efficency over the consecutive visits using data from control phases (see Supplementary Online Materials, SOM).
-We found that although foraging efficiency may change over the time that apparently happens only after a considerable number of visits of an individual.
-Since in our data set it was only the issue with single individuals at single control phases, we considered that issue of not particular importance.
-Besides, foraging efficency improved over the time, and given the fact that experiments with bullet ants were always performed after the control phases, if the fixed sequence of the phases biased the results, we would observe an increase or no difference, instead of decrease in foraging efficency.
-Since that did not happen, the results of the experiment are apparently solid (SOM, Fig. S1 and S2).
-Consequently, we treated all the visits of particuar individuals as independent data points but obviously controlling for their identity in further analyses.
+A potential confounding effect that might bias our results due to the lack of randomization is habituation.
+Under this scenario familiarity with the experimental set up will result in foraging efficiency trend over time, regardless of treatment.
+To address this concern, we analyzed individual foraging efficiency over consecutive visits using data from control phases (see Supplementary Online Materials).
+We found that foraging efficiency change over time only for one individual, and that happened after a considerable number of visits.
+Furthermore, in this case foraging efficiency improved over time.
+If this pattern would have affected the observed difference in efficiency between treatments we would expect higher efficiency in the high risk phase which was always conducted after the control phase.
+However, this was not the case (Supplementary Online Materials: Fig. S1 and S2).
+Consequently, we treated all the visits of particular individuals as independent data points but obviously controlling for their identity in further analyses.

-2.3.
+2.2.
 Videos analysis